“…You’ll do something special one day.”

 The final child was probably the least likely to pass the test based in academic qualifications alone.
 Dyslexic, fidgeting and nervous in his shorts, blazer and badly fitting tie, he did not really fit in with the other high performing academic children.

 Around a month later mother received a letter.
 This was from the Debeers Foundation informing her that I would be awarded the scholarship.
 Attached to the letter was a 5 pound note with a message.
-“You’ll do something great one day.
+“You’ll do something special one day.
 Good luck.”
-Nicky (AKA Mr Oppenheimer.)
+Nicky.

 It is with profound thanks for that opportunity that I am here today, and am able to work with Caroline to build what is a small step in helping to protect and understand more about the ocean that surrounds the Azores.